docpad-archive/documentation/community/participate.html.md

 This page will talk about being a developer for DocPad and what is involved.

+This guide is also a bit out of date, check out the new [Contributing Guide](/docpad/contribute) for the latest instructions.

 ## Who?
 What?
 Why?
 Anyone can be a developer for DocPad, this is because DocPad is entirely open-source, meaning anyone can browse, edit, and share the source-code of DocPad.
 The source-code is like the original code, the code that developers write to make things happen.